martinryangilperez/Carbon-Emissions-Analysis/Carbon Emissions for Oil & Gas 1940-2035/README.md

 # Carbon Emissions Analysis

 ## Overview
-This project analyzes carbon emissions data from major oil & gas companies over time.
-The goal is to identify trends, categorize companies based on their emissions levels, and visualize the results.
+This project analyses carbon emissions data from major oil & gas companies over time.
+The goal is to identify trends, categorise companies based on their emissions levels, and visualise the results.

 ## Key Research Question
 1. How have total emissions from major oil & gas companies changed over time?

 ## Methodology
 - **Data Cleaning:** Removed duplicates, handled missing values, and formatted time-series data.
-- **Categorization:** Companies were grouped into **Low, Medium, and High emission categories** based on quantiles.
+- **Categorisation:** Companies were grouped into **Low, Medium, and High emission categories** based on quantiles.
-- **Normalization:** Min-Max Scaling was applied to ensure fair comparison between different companies.
+- **Normalisation:** Min-Max Scaling was applied to ensure fair comparison between different companies.
-- **Visualization:** A **time-series line chart** was created to track emission trends over the years.
+- **Visualisation:** A **time-series line chart** was created to track emission trends over the years.

 ## Findings
 - Emissions have generally increased over time, especially since the mid-20th century.